Statement of Compliance with the QCA Corporate Governance Code

 The Group seeks regular dialogue with both existing and potential new shareholders, ensuring our strategy, business model and performance are clearly understood as well as to understand the needs and expectations of shareholders.
 The Executive Chairman and Chief Financial Officer meet regularly with investors and analysts via investor roadshows, investor presentations and events and hosting tours of our development sites in order to provide them with updates on the Group’s business and obtain feedback regarding the market’s expectations of the Group.

 The Board invites communication from its private investors and usually encourages participation by them at the Annual General Meeting (AGM).
-Under normal circumstances, all Board members present at the AGM are available to answer questions from shareholders.
+All Board members attend the AGM and are available to answer questions from shareholders.
 Notice of the AGM is in excess of 21 clear days and the business of the meeting is conducted with separate resolutions, voted on initially by a show of hands and with the result of the voting being clearly indicated.
 The results of the AGM are announced through a regulatory information service.
-In September 2020 and 2021, the AGM was a closed-door AGM due to COVID-19 restrictions, however the Company held a virtual investor presentation during the weeks prior to the AGM in both years, encouraging participation by shareholders.
-It is anticipated that the AGM shall return to a face-to-face meeting in 2022.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

 The Group is mindful of its corporate social responsibilities and the need to build and maintain strong relationships across a range of stakeholder groups is a key principle in what we do.
 Engaging with our stakeholders allows us to create a positive legacy and create strong stakeholder relationships.
 Our project teams engage with stakeholders throughout the development life cycle to help enrich communities.
-Further information on how we engage with our stakeholders can be seen in the s.172 report on pages 9 to 12 of our 2022 Annual Report.
+Further information on how we engage with our stakeholders can be seen in the s.172 report on pages 15 to 18 of our FY2024 Annual Report.

 Our employees are at the heart of our business and we consistently strive to ensure they have the opportunity to develop in a job they enjoy.
 We embrace diversity and employ people from a range of cultures and backgrounds across the group.
-Further information on our diversity policy can be found on page 18 of our Strategic Report in the 2022 Annual Report.
-During the COVID-19 pandemic the Group adapted its working practices to ensure the health and safety of all employees.
-Regular discussions were held with employees regarding their wellbeing, and regarding best working practices during the pandemic.
-These discussions continue as the Group adapts its working practices to the most suitable following the easing of restrictions.
+Further information on our diversity policy can be found on page 27 of our Strategic Report in the FY2024 Annual Report.

 The Group’s revenue is dependent on delivering complex projects to specific markets and therefore ensures that cross-functional teams including senior employees work together with customers and local, in-country employees and partners to ensure the successful integration of its products and technologies.

 Our customers and partners are key to the Group’s success.
-The sales and delivery teams obtain feedback from customers regarding current products, product requirements and customer service through regular interactions with customers mainly comprising both face to face meetings and online discussions where travel is not possible (such as during the COVID-19 pandemic).
+The sales and delivery teams obtain feedback from customers regarding current products, product requirements and customer service through regular interactions with customers mainly comprising both face to face meetings and online discussions where travel is not possible.

-Our Environmental policy and Health and Safety Management policy (see pages 18-19 of the 2022 Annual Report), provides information on the Group’s approach to the environment.
+Our Environmental policy and Health and Safety Management policy (see page 27 of the FY2024 Annual Report), provides information on the Group’s approach to the environment.
 The Group was awarded accreditation for the ISO14001, ISO9001 (2015) and ISO27001 standards in 2019 and has passed all audits for these accreditations since.
+These accreditations are updated as standards are replaced with new ones.

 CyanConnode fully abides by the Modern Slavery Act 2015.